-She has held senior management level positions in local authorities including the Head of Arts and Culture for the London Borough of Ealing, where she was instrumental in establishing the largest public art gallery in West London at Pitzhanger Manor.
+Neena has over 25 years’ experience, specialising in strategic development, project management, fundraising and community engagement.
+She has held senior management positions in local authorities including the Head of Arts and Culture for the London Borough of Ealing where she was instrumental in establishing the largest public art gallery in West London.

-She is a trustee of the South Asian Diaspora Arts Archive – held at Birmingham Museum and Art Gallery, collecting and showcasing the very first British Asian Art.
-Neena is also founder Director of the RAH Foundation, working with universities in the UK and abroad to make academic research on modern South Asia accessible to the wider community.
+She is a trustee of the South Asian Diaspora Arts Archive held at Birmingham Museum and Art Gallery, which collects and showcases the very first British Asian art.
+Neena is also founder Director of the RAH (Rethinking Asian History) Foundation, working with universities in the UK and abroad to make academic research on modern South Asia accessible to the wider community.